This post was last updated on August 28, 2023 by srinivas krishnaswamy

 The Oil bath , also called Abhyanga Snana in Ayurveda is a highly revered health technique from antiquity in India.
 In the ancient Siddha medicine system of South India it is known as “Yennai Kuliyal”.
 Apart from these formal medicine systems, the oil bath ritual is deeply woven into the cultural fabric of India, across all its regions.
-The Diwali Oil bath is an very special ceremony for health and prosperity that is widely practiced even today.
+The Diwali Oil bath (also called Ganga Snanam or Anghol) is a very special ceremony for health and prosperity that is widely practiced even today.

-There was a complete system around the oil bath ritual , which involved selection of the right day for Men & Women, the specific oils and herbs, the Shloka to be recited for longevity, the days on which Abhyanga was contra-indicated and of course the post-Abhyanga pathya diet.
+From ancient times, there was a complete system around the oil bath ritual , which involved selection of the ideal oil bath days for both Men & Women, the specific oils and herbs to be used, the Shloka to be recited for longevity while applying oil, the days on which Abhyanga was contra-indicated and of course the post-Abhyanga pathya diet.

 However In recent years, the oil bath habit itself has seriously declined across India.
 And in families which have managed to cling onto this precious habit, all the activity has shifted to Sunday due to the 7-day work week & weekly Sunday holiday structure.

 Is Sunday the right day for the oil bath for both everyone in the family ?
 Is there any special rationale to choosing a special day of the week for the Oil bath for Men & Women ?
 What are the benefits to following the Ancient Indian system for Abhyanga Snana ?

 - The Abhyanga part , which is the self-massage from head to toe using a suitable herb-infused Ayurvedic oil

 - The Snana Part : a bath to wash off the excess oil from the body with a herb bath powder called Ubtan or Snana Choornam or Nalangu Maavua.